 OBIO® Launches Latest Report on the Future of Canada’s Health Science Industry

-Toronto May 3, 2018 OBIO® released its latest report, ‘Use It or Lose It: Industry Solutions to Ontario’s Commercialization Gap’, with recommendations from health science company executives on how to create the conditions for the growth of Ontario’s health science industry.
-This report is the result of a survey of 135 Ontario health science industry executives, looking at the growth of Ontario’s health science sector and the opportunities for future development.
+Toronto May 3, 2018 OBIO released its latest report, ‘Use It or Lose It: Industry Solutions to Ontario’s Commercialization Gap’, with recommendations from health science company executives on how to create the conditions for the growth of Ontario’s health science industry.
+This report is the result of a survey of 135 Ontario life sciences professionals, looking at the growth of Ontario’s health science sector and the opportunities for future development.
 The report makes five recommendations to ensure Canadians derive the benefits that accrue from a successful health science economy: regional prosperity, knowledge economy jobs, increased patient satisfaction, and improved health outcomes.

 For the press release click here.